The Theme Park Pass Dilemma

-School is winding down, the calendar is filling up with barbeques, field trips, final exams and parties.
-We’ve already had one long weekend each in Canada and the United States.
-It seems safe to say, summer is here.
-At some point between the end of school and early September, your kids are probably going to ask you to go to a theme park.
+The second long weekend of the year is upon us in both Canada and the U.S. At some point between the end of school and early September, your kids may ask you to go to a theme park.
 If you live within a reasonable distance of one, they may even ask for a season pass.
-A theme park pass is the perfect purchase to consider with a Gift Survey.
+A theme park visit or pass is the perfect purchase to evaluate by calculating the DIMS – Does It Make Sense?® Score.

-Parents already know that even a day at Six Flags, or Canada’s Wonderland actually costs a lot more than just the gate entry fee.
-When your kids take two minutes to complete an experience Gift Survey (on any device including their phone) they too are reminded to include the “extra” but real costs such as parking/safe transportation, snacks and souvenirs.
-With the math right in front of them, children have no choice but to understand they are really asking to spend $330.00 (when we calculate an additional $30 of cost per weekly visit throughout the 8-week summer) and not just $90.00 when they ask for a park season pass.
+Parents already know that even one day at Six Flags, or Canada’s Wonderland, actually costs a lot more than just the gate entry fee.
+When your kids take three minutes to quickly research the true value of that experience, and how much they will really appreciate it, they too are reminded to include the “extra” but real costs such as parking/safe transportation, snacks and souvenirs.
+With the math right in front of them, they have no choice but to understand they are really asking to spend $330.00 (when we calculate an additional $30 of cost per weekly visit throughout the 8-week summer) and not just $90.00 when they ask for a park season pass.

 Let’s walk through the DIMS (Does It Make Sense) Score calculator questions and see why a park pass could actually make a lot of sense: